-2 semesters Anyone who has completed Spanish III or is a native speaker gualifying through placement, can take this class.
+Anyone who has completed Spanish 3 or is a native speaker qualifying through placement, can take this class.
 Students will reinforce, expand and enrich their Spanish literacy through reading, writing and exploring Hispanic culture.
 This course and materials will be taught primarily in the Spanish language.
-Students can take this class for dual credit through UNK, SPAN 201 -- Intermediate Spanish II (3 credit hours).
+Students can take this class for dual credit through UNK, SPAN 201 -- Intermediate Spanish 2 (3 credit hours).

-Spanish V - Honors
+Spanish 5 - Honors

-2 semesters Prerequisite: Spanish IV or Placement Test Spanish V is an advanced grammar and vocabulary course that builds from the work completed in Spanish IV/UNK Spanish 201.
-Prerequisite: Spanish IV/UNK Spanish 200.
+Prerequisite: Spanish IV or Placement Test

+Spanish 5 is an advanced grammar and vocabulary course that builds from the work completed in Spanish 4/UNK Spanish 201.
+Prerequisite: Spanish 4/UNK Spanish 200.
 Students can take this class for dual credit through UNK, SPAN 205 - Culture, Conversation and Composition (3 credit hours).